Discover the Facts About Dock and Pier Maintenance, Materials, and More!

 Q: Can I Keep My Boat Tied to the Pier?

 A: This depends on a number of factors such as lake conditions, size of the boat, and the dock you’re using.
-Is the body of water that you are parked on smaller with not much water turbulence?
+Is your body of water smaller, with not much turbulence?
 Then you’re probably fine leaving your boat tied to the deck.